tusonggao/LSTM_sentiment_classification/README.md

 text sentiment classification with LSTM model

 references: https://github.com/adeshpande3/LSTM-Sentiment-Analysis/

-I will do something different.
+But I will do something different.